giobyte8/dotfiles/server/architecture.md

 |     # Where all the photos and pictures are stored
 |- -- pictures/
 |
-|        # Personal photos classified by the camera which they come from
+|        # Personal photos classified by the camera which they come from,
 |        # there is an 'Others' directory for photos with unknown camera or
 |        # not taken by me
-|- -- -- Cameras/
+|- -- -- cameras/
 |
-|        # Edited photos/videos or in progress edition projects
+|        # Edited photos or in progress edition projects
-|- -- -- Edits/
+|- -- -- edits/
 |
-|        # All of my photos from before I started to classify (2019)
-|- -- -- Memories/
-|
-|        # Hand picked amazing wallpapers
-|- -- -- Wallpapers/
-|
 |        # Collections downloaded and classified by my 'galleries' instance
 |        # https://github.com/giobyte8/galleries
 |- -- -- galleries/
 |
+|        # Photos collection until before I started to classify (2019)
+|- -- -- memories/
+|
+|        # Private galleries:
-|        # Private galleries: Mostly hand picked sensible pictures
+|        # - Hand picked sensible pictures
 |- -- -- pgalleries/
+|
+|        # Hand picked amazing wallpapers
+|- -- -- wallpapers/
+|
+|
+|     # Where all the videos are stored
+|- -- videos/
+|
+|        # Personal videos classified by the camera they came from.
+|        # There is an 'Others' directory for videos with unknown camera
+|        # or not recorded by me
+|- -- -- cameras
+|
+|        # Transcoded versions of videos.
+All of those are optimized for
+|        # web access.
+Since those are transcoded version from the originals
+|        # no backup of this directory is needed
+|- -- -- transcoded
 |
 |
 |     # Runtime or wip data from running apps and services